Updated:

 castings, etc.. were being sold or traded between the companies.

-Some of the multiple addresses found on original literature.
+Addresses & information found on original literature.

 Detroit